 - Neck pain is the main symptom of cervical pain in the neck.

-- Sometimes your hands, legs, or fingers may become insensitivity or numbness & tingling.
+- Sometimes your hands, legs, or fingers may become insensitive or numbness & tingling.

 - Feeling weak to pick any goods in your hand.

 - Facing problems to walk properly and to balance perfectly.

 - Cramping of legs for a long time, and unable to walk perfectly.